pixelatto/PixelattoWeb2020/_posts/2019-12-23-create-and-use-variables.md

 image: /img/upload/variables.png
 bg_image_fit: cover
 hide_hero: true
-description: Learn how to create, edit and use variables to embed images or data in the text of your cards...
+meta_description: Learn how to create, edit and use variables to embed images or data in the text of your cards...
 author: Juan Delgado
 ---